Home | About me | Contact | What's new | Privacy | Search

 Future plans

-Construction of various frontage road, ramp, intersection, and overpass improvements north of New Braunfels is set to be complete in 2023, and additional operational improvement projects at several locations in and south of New Braunfels are in various stages of planning or construction.
+Various frontage road, ramp, intersection, and operational improvement projects at several locations in and south of New Braunfels are in various stages of planning.
 More details on those projects here.

-A statewide planning study for I-35 in 2016 recommended several expansion projects in the corridor.
-However, no funding has been identified for those projects, and there is currently no advanced planning underway for any such expansions.
+A statewide planning study for I‑35 in 2016 recommended several expansion projects in the corridor.
+However, no funding was ever allocated for those projects.

-Planning for a commuter rail line known as "Lone Star Rail" between San Antonio and Austin was suspended in 2016 after Union Pacific would not agree to the use of its rail line and the cost of building a new rail line, along with practical challenges in locating such a line, caused the sponsoring agencies to withdraw.
+Planning for a commuter rail line known as "Lone Star Rail" between San Antonio and Austin was suspended in 2016 after Union Pacific would not agree to allow the use of its rail line for the service, and the cost of building a new rail line — along with practical challenges in locating such a line — caused the sponsoring agencies to withdraw.
 However, there has been some talk recently about resurrecting the idea.
-In the meantime, a pilot project for a public inter-urban bus line is in the works.
-The proposed route would run from downtown Austin to the Randolph Park & Ride at the intersection of I-35 and Loop 410 in northeast San Antonio.
+In the meantime, a pilot project for a public interurban bus line is in the works.
+The proposed route would run from downtown Austin to the Randolph Park & Ride at the intersection of I‑35 and Loop 410 in northeast San Antonio.

 SH 130